Tivoli Day Trip from Rome – Visit Hadrian’s Villa & Villa d’Este

 Villa d'Este features a vast open-air garden constructed on the side of a large hill.

-Navigating the gardens is done via ramps and slopes, or stone staircases.
-At the time of writing, there are no mechanized methods for visitors to descend or ascend the gardens.
+Navigating the gardens is done via ramps and slopes, or stone staircases, which means they are not suitable for wheelchair users or those with limited mobility.

 Visitors should allow at a minimum two to three hours to fully explore the gardens and fountains.